-Report of the former Special Rapporteur on the right to food Jean Ziegler
+Report of the former Special

-(5th session of the HR Council, June 2007) In the report the SR analyzes the positive developments in realizing the right to food, situations of serious concern and gives a summary of some thematic studies.
-In a study concerning children and their right to food, the SR mentions about the issue of caste based discrimination and cites from Prof. Thorat and Joel Lee's work on Discrimination and Exclusion in Food Related Governments Programme (see p.
+In the report the SR analyzes the positive developments in realizing the right to food, situations of serious concern and gives a summary of some thematic studies.
+In a study concerning children and their right to food, the SR mentions the issue of caste-based discrimination and cites from Prof. Thorat and Joel Lee's work on Discrimination and Exclusion in Food Related Governments Programme (see p.
 13).
 "1.
 The prohibition of discrimination